Micro Master's Degree in Engagement of Employees and Organisational Learning

 3.2 Explore the critical contribution of employee engagement as a route to strategic and competitive

-3.3 excellence within a high-performance working environment.
+3.3 Excellence within a high-performance working environment.

 4. Understand the correlation between organisational performance and management of Human Resources.